StuartJO/ThalamicGradients/README.md

 python RunAnalysis_6.py
 ```

-Note that the notebooks (cell_enrichment.ipynb and gene_trajectory_analysis.ipynb) do the same as RunAnalysis_5.py and RunAnalysis_6.py but for PC1, and give some more explanations
+Note that the notebooks (cell_enrichment.ipynb and gene_trajectory_analysis.ipynb) do the same as RunAnalysis_5.py and RunAnalysis_6.py but for PC1, and give some more explanations.

 ## Running WebGestalt